 No SaaS in the middle.
 Calls are placed straight to Twilio's REST API.
 Recordings live in your Twilio account.
 We never see your audio, your transcripts, or your phone numbers.

-Crixin Voice was a hosted SaaS — multi-tenant, Stripe-billed, 4 voices × 4 personas, Google-Places lead sourcing, Firestore campaign management, GPT-4o-mini outcome classification.
-We ran it.
+Crixin used to run as a hosted SaaS — multi-tenant, Stripe-billed, 4 voices × 4 personas, Google-Places lead sourcing, Firestore campaign management, GPT-4o-mini outcome classification.
 It worked.
+But the hosted-platform shape pulled us into a category — telecom SaaS — where we couldn't beat Vapi / Bland / Telnyx on infrastructure, and where the moat was somebody else's.